JosephParish/Coding-Projects/README.md

 # Coding Projects

 As a Computer Science student I want to document all my experience!
 I love coding and so several of these projects are done in my own spare time,
-they will not be simple "write code to show I can make a variable" type stuff,
-most projects will serve an explicit purpose (develop understanding of html for example)!
+they will not be too simple and most projects will serve an explicit purpose (develop understanding of html for example)!

 ## Projects in Uni Yr 1: